What is The Cost of a Breast Augmentation?

 Cohesive gel breast implants are much more expensive for the surgeon to purchase from the manufacturer than saline breast implants, which accounts for the higher cost.
 Keep in mind, however, that these implants are warrantied for life.

-With their incomparable attention to detail, experience, and technological support, Dr. Mulholland and Dr. Bell select the breast implant that is just right for your unique proportions.
+With their incomparable attention to detail, experience, and technological support, Dr. Dr. Bell select the breast implant that is just right for your unique proportions.

 What Is The Recovery Period Following a Breast Augmentation?